 Interested students are encouraged to apply online.
 Click here to do so now.

 We offer rolling enrollment for all of our classes.
-To secure your seat, a deposit of $500 for all evening classes and $1,000 for the Web Development Intensive class is required.
+To secure your seat, a deposit of $99 deposit for 8-week workshops, and $1000 deposit for part-time and full-time intensives is required.
 Your deposit can be paid online when you submit your application.

 We want to teach as many students as possible, and do our best to offer payment plans and assistance.
 We can offer students a payment plan in monthly installments, or to qualified students taking full-time and part-time intensive courses, loan assistance through a financial partner or deferred tuition via the Income Share Agreement.

 Yes.
 A student who withdraws for any reason prior to the course’s start date or up to one week into the program receives all monies returned, with the exception of the non-refundable deposit.